 to learners with ALN in the classroom, as well as easier access to specialist support,

 information and advice.

-The new system for supporting children with additional learning needs will be introduced a year later than planned.
+The new system for supporting children with additional learning needs will be rolled out in September 2021.